charliekranz/aishling_dreammarket/README.md

     python manage.py createsuperuser
     ```

-11. You can now run the program locally with the following command:
+11. You can now run the program locally with the following commands:
     ```
+    1. unset DATABASE_URL (If using Gitpod with Code Institute template)
-    python manage.py runserver
+    2. python manage.py runserver
     ```

 12. Once the program is running, go to the local link provided and add `/admin` to the end of the ur.
 Here log in with your superuser account and create instances of ShippingDestination and Product within the new database.